joaomarcuslf/joaomarcuslf2.igthub.io/contents/copies/introduction-blog.md

 ---
-title: Blog
+title: My Tech Blog
-subtitle: I sometime post IT related stuff here
+subtitle: Sometimes I fancy myself as a Tech Writer
 ---
 Here, you can find some presentations, external links to Medium, where I used to post, internal posts, and tutorials.